akjmicro/dclang/README.md

     looptest
     0 1 2 3 4 5 6 7

-    # for/next loop, a little slow than basic 'do', but gives step options.
+    # for/next loop, a little slower than basic 'times/again', but gives step options.
     # Parameters are to/from/step.
     # Let's add the first 20 million integers!
     [ for_test 0